- Information for:

-The Harbert Rome/Madrid International Program is offered through Auburn University’s Harbert College of Business, and students take all 5 courses to complete a business minor as part of the program.
+The Harbert Milan/Madrid International Program is offered through Auburn University’s Harbert College of Business, and students take all 5 courses to complete a business minor as part of the program.
 This is a unique opportunity to complete a business minor while also getting a résumé boost with an international experience that will set your apart from your peers.

 You'll take one live class at a time on location (four face-to-face live classes).
 Live classes are roughly three weeks long and sequenced to balance workload and program activities, while taking into consideration prerequisites.
-You'll take two live classes in Rome and two in Madrid.
+You'll take two live classes in Milan and two in Madrid.
 The fifth course (International Business) is completed online across the summer with some cultural and professional activities for the course occurring in both locations.